 For complete documentation, refer to the user manual.

 To avoid the security limitations of Outlook and MAPI (which prompts the user for every email that is programmatically sent), Total Access Emailer lets you use an SMTP server to send emails.
-Total Access Emailer bypasses email clients such as Outlook or Lotus Notes, and uses an SMTP server directly so your emails are sent without interruption.
+Total Access Emailer bypasses email clients such as Outlook and uses an SMTP server directly so your emails are sent without interruption.

 SMTP also lets you send emails with any FROM address and not just the FROM address set in the current user's Outlook.
-You can use an existing SMTP server or set one up yourself.

 No. FMS does not host an SMTP server our customers.
 Even if we did, it wouldn't be registered properly to use your email address domain as the FROM address.